Attributes Guided Feature Learning for Vehicle Re-identification: Experiments

 \subsubsection{Setting}

-The VeRi-776 dataset contains 776 identities collected with 20 cameras in real-world traffic surveillance environment.
+The VeRi-776 dataset contains 776 identities collected with 20 cameras in a real-world traffic surveillance environments.
 The whole dataset is split into 576 identities with 37,778 images for training and 200 identities with 11,579 images for testing.
 An additional set of 1,678 images selected from the test identities are used as query images.
 In order to evaluate the view subnetwork, we annotate all the vehicle images in VeRi-776 dataset into five viewpoints as $front$, $front\_side$, $side$, $rear\_side$ and $rear$.
 We follow the evaluation protocol in~\cite{liu2016deep}.
 We use mean average precision (mAP) metric for evaluation.
 We first calculate the average precision for each query.
-Than, the mAP can be obtained by calculate the mean of each average precision.
+Then, the mAP can be obtained by calculating the mean of each average precision.
 The cumulative match curve (CMC) metric is also used for evaluation.
-First, we sort the Euclidean distance between each query and each gallery image in ascending order.
+First, we sort the Euclidean distance between each query and gallery images in ascending order.
 Then, the CMC curve can be obtained by the average of sorted value.
-Noted that, only vehicle in non-overlap cameras will be counted during evaluation.
+Noted that, only the vehicles in non-overlap cameras are counted during evaluation.